Wang Huning: Chairman of the CPPCC National Committee (2023–)

 In May 2023, Wang visited Xinjiang, including major cities such as Ürümqi and Kashgar as well as rural communities, schools, mosques and businesses.
-In Ürümqi, he visited the a museum, the Xinjiang Islamic Institute, the Xinjiang University and some companies, while in Kashgar, he visited the Id Kah Mosque and the Mangan village.
+In Ürümqi, he visited the Xinjiang Islamic Institute, the Xinjiang University and some companies, while in Kashgar, he visited the Id Kah Mosque and the Mangan village.
 During the visit, he called for unity among ethnic groups and called on to "plant the seeds of patriotism into everyone, especially the teenagers".
 During a work conference on Xinjiang in September 2023, Wang called for efforts to develop industrial, education and cultural sectors of Xinjiang, and also stressed the importance of "pairing assistance" programs.
 He also called for "fostering a strong sense of community of the Chinese nation".
 In December 2023, Wang spoke at the 11th National Chinese Christian Congress, where he called on the Three-Self Patriotic Movement and the China Christian Council to "adhere to the direction of Sinicization of Christianity" and "interpret the doctrines that conform to the development and progress requirements of contemporary China, the core values of socialism and the excellent traditional Chinese culture".

 In 2024, he was a deputy head to the Xi-led drafting committee that wrote the resolutions of the third plenary session of the 20th Central Committee in July 2024.
 At a plenary meeting of the CPPCC in July 2024, Wang called for boosting the dual circulation strategy.
 In December 2024, he visited the China Tibetology Research Center in Beijing.
 In January 2025, Wang held a meeting of the CPPCC, where he pledged to support the development of the private sector, saying China "must support the healthy development of the non-public sector and entrepreneurs, and also guide private enterprises and entrepreneurs to strengthen confidence, surmount challenges, and propel growth".
 In February 2025, he presided over a symposium attended by Xi and private sector leaders including Alibaba Group founder Jack Ma, Huawei founder Ren Zhengfei, Unitree Robotics founder Wang Xingxing, Will Semiconductor leader Yu Renrong, CATL leader Robin Zeng, Meituan leader Wang Xing, BYD Company leader Wang Chuanfu, Tencent CEO Ma Huateng and DeepSeek founder Liang Wenfeng.
 In March 2025, Wang held discussions with religious leaders in the CPPCC, where he called on religious activities to be "legal, safe, and orderly."

 In July 2025, Wang told a CPPCC meeting that non-CCP groups, including members of the eight minor political parties, industry and commerce representatives, and public figures without party affiliation, to contribute to the debate about increasing consumption, which he called a long-term and healthy goal.
 In August 2025, Wang joined Xi in attending the 60th anniversary of the Tibet Autonomous Region, where he gave a speech praising the CCP's leadership in the region.
 In September 2025, Wang joined Xi in attending the 70th anniversary of the Xinjiang Uygur Autonomous Region, where he gave a speech praising CCP policies regarding Xinjiang.
+In November 2025, Wang met with German Vice Chancellor Lars Klingbeil.
+In the same month, he declared the 2025 National Games of China officially closed and visited the Shenzhen Municipal Party Committee.
+In December 2025, Wang visited Laos to attended celebrations for the 50th anniversary of the Lao People's Democratic Republic, where he met with Lao People's Revolutionary Party General Secretary and President Thongloun Sisoulith.
+He also visited Indonesia, where he met with Indonesian President Prabowo Subianto and Speaker of the House of Representatives Puan Maharani.
+In the same month, he met members of the Buddhist Association of China, calling on them to "listen to the Party and follow the Party".